typedoc2md/typedoc-plugin-markdown/README.md

 The plugin exposes the following additional arguments:

 * `--mdFlavour<github|bitbucket|gitbook>`<br />
-Specifies the markdown rendering engine.
-Defaults to `github`.
+ * `github` - default output.
+ * `bitbucket` - renders markdown to support bitbucket anchor linking and more.
+ * `gitbook` - adds SUMMARY.md file to generate a book's table of contents.
 * `--mdHideSources`<br />
-Suppress sources from output
+Suppress source file linking from output.
 * `--mdSourceRepo<path.to.repo>`<br />
 The source repo to use for source file linking.
 Will be ignored on github flavoured projects.<br />
 For bitbucket use: `https://bitbucket.org/owner/repository_name`.<br />

-## Example output
+## Sample output

 ### The following DocComments: